kriszyp/alkali/README.md

 	onclick(event) {
 		// click event occurred
 	}
-})
+});
 ```

 ## Class Extension (Components)

 Element classes are designed to be extended so that you can easily create your own custom classes or components.
 Extended element classes can define default properties, bindings, and children elements as well.
 When you call a class with the `new` operator or call the `create` method, you are creating a new element instance.
 But, if you call a class without the `new` operator or if you use the `extend` method, you will create a new subclass of the called element class.
 Calling the classes to extend a class works much like create new instances, taking the same types of arguments.
+An extending class is a true extension of a native element, also return native extended element.
 For example, we could create a custom div class with a pre-defined HTML class attribute:
 ```
 let MyDiv = Div('.my-class')
 // and we can create new elements from this, just like with standard element classes